Media and Communication Studies C: Theory in Journalism Studies

 Judgement and approach

-- critically discuss the normative implications of different theoretical approaches to journalism
+- account for and show understanding of ethical implications of different theoretical approaches to journalism,

 This course, building on the foundations set in MCS B/Journalism Studies, elaborates further on the main theories in, and relevant to, Journalism Studies, and offers an in-depth exploration of the basic academic debates in the field, examining, also, how these debates are re-articulated in the digital era.
-The starting point of this exploration consists of a thinking through, and re-thinking of, the very foundations of journalism, through a philosophical, ontological and ethical reflection, on key issues in journalism studies.
+The starting point of this exploration consists of a thinking through, and re-thinking of, the very foundations of journalism, through a philosophical, ontological and ethical reflection, focusing on, among others, truth, objectivity, fairness and (social) responsibility.
+The course then moves on to theoretically examine issues and phenomena of news production, content and context, with special focus on four social spheres (cultural, political, economic, technological), along three broad fields (critical theory and cultural studies, discourse studies, audience studies).
+This theoretical toolbox will allow students to critically reflect on, and analyse, issues of gender, ethnicity, class, identity, democracy, power, ideology, participation, conflict, in/tolerance and inclusion, in journalism and the news.

 Lectures, seminars and workshops are combined with individual and group work activities and assignments.

-The course is examined through active participation in compulsory activities, assignments, and a written examination.
+The course is examined through active participation in compulsory activities, including individual and group-work assignments, and in (oral and/or written) examinations.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University's disability coordinator or a decision by the department's working group for study matters.